sumanthrb/insights/_posts/2025-02-03-rag-vs-finetuning.md

 **RAG struggles when:**
 - The answer requires synthesising across hundreds of chunks, context gets noisy
-- Latency matters — retrieval adds round-trip overhead
+- Latency matters : retrieval adds round-trip overhead
 - We want the model to *behave* differently, not just know more

 ---

 ## What fine-tuning actually does (and doesn't do)

 Fine-tuning updates the model's weights using domain-specific examples.
-The model internalises patterns — tone, format, reasoning style — so it doesn't need to be told every time.
+The model internalises patterns : tone, format, reasoning style; so it doesn't need to be told every time.
 Think of it like hiring an employee and training them for months vs. handing a contractor a brief each morning.

 ![fine-tune Diagram]({{ 'images/fine-tune.png' | relative_url }})